circleconstantpi/archimedes/Jupyter_ Notebook/README.md

-I am working on a book about Archimedes' constant pi.
-I use SageMath for the necessary geometric constructions and mathematical calculations.
+I am working on a book about the Archimedes' constant pi.
+For the necessary geometric constructions and mathematical calculations I am using SageMath.
+I am gradually saving here what I have developed as a jupyter notebook for this matter.